 Line a baking sheet with parchment paper.
 Set aside.

-In a medium bowl, whisk together the flour, baking soda, salt, and cream of tartar.
+In a medium bowl, whisk together the flour, baking soda, baking powder, salt, and cream of tartar.
 Set aside.

 In a stand mixing bowl, cream the butter and sugar until light and fluffy, about 3 minutes.